aralovelace/loan-app-aralovelace/README.md

 Production - https://loan-app-aralovelace.vercel.app/

-# Loan Calculator App by Aralovelace
+# App Calculator App by Aralovelace

 This is a fun project by April Smith on practicing proper React architecture, using redux and lodash